santoslab/ksu-cis-501-web/src/main/rst/source/01-tooling/index.rst

       in the next texbox.

    d.
 Click on the "Clone" button.
+      You will be prompted to enter your GitHub credential.
       After cloning, your local Git repository (and its location) will be listed.